<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1787088608283188&amp;ev=PageView&amp;noscript=1">

 WTP Optimization Segments

-The above example is one output from PriceBeam's Comparative Willingness-to-pay solution. it shows that one segment has a significantly higher willingness-to-pay than the other.
+The above example is one output from PriceBeam's Comparative Willingness-to-pay solution. it shows that one segment has a significantly higher WtP than the other.
 Insights like these can be used to derive pricing and product strategies to best meet such market differences.

 Construct an effective pricing mechanism